laffer1/flashback/README.md

 FreeBSD includes libarchive with recent versions, you can install sqlite3 from ports.

+On Ubuntu, you must install the dev package for sqlite3, libbz2 and libarchive

 This code is licensed under a 2 clause BSD license, however it currently uses code under other licenses.